(Quick Response Teams)

 Substance use disorder individuals may find it difficult to access the programs that lead to long term recovery.

 The goal of QRT is to interact with the individual, in their home, at a possible ‘moment of willingness’ where the impact of the recent EMS response has resonated with them and hopefully they are ready to begin the process of recovery.
 Studies reveal that an appropriate time for these interactions would be 24 to 72 hours after the initial 911 – EMS contact.

 During these QRT visits the behavioral health specialist discusses various opioid treatment options and works to get accepting individuals directly into a recovery program.
 EMS provides naloxone and CPR information to the client and/or their family and friends.

-QRT (quick response team) interactions have been shown to have a positive impact on the opioid crisis and is one more tool to combat this devastating crisis.
+Quick Response Team (QRT) interactions have been shown to have a positive impact on the opioid crisis and is an essential tool to combat this devastating crisis.